Today my father in law, Al Graff, celebrates his 97th birthday. Here he is seen with Fr. Joe Carroll.

-His parents, Paul Graff (1882-1967) and Theresa Sailer Graff (1892-1977) were born in <a href=" were born in Austria-Hungary, now Austria.
+His parents, Paul Graff (1882-1967) and Theresa Sailer Graff (1892-1977) were born in Austria-Hungary, now Austria.
 They both made their way to the United States in the early 1900s because their parents wanted a better life for them and their descendants.
 They were successful.

 They met in Mandan, North Dakota and married on September 8, 1917.
 I have a copy of their marriage certificate.
 According to the laws of North Dakota at the time they had to swear that neither of them had more than 1/8th Negro blood; additionally a doctor found that neither was an “idiot, epileptic, imbecile, feeble minded person, common drunkard, insane person, or person who has been afflicted with hereditary insanity, or afflicted with pulmonary tuberculosis in its advanced stages, or afflicted with any contagious venereal disease.”

 Al was born on January 23, 1919.
 He, his parents and extended family moved to Los Angeles in the early 1920s where he grew up.
 His cousin (Bob) grew up next door and they lived more as siblings than cousins.
 As parishioners of Our Lady of Sorrows Church, their pastor (Fr.
 Ford), recognized Al’s and Bob’s potential.
 He promised their parents that if they cleaned the church on Saturdays they would have their tuitions paid for at Loyola High School.

 After his time there he returned to Los Angeles where he courted and married Marion Goetz in 1947.
 They had five children: Greg (1948), Mary Kay (1950), David (1952), Leandra (1954), and Nancy (1960), who I married.